What to consider when purchasing a property with a friend?

 Breakdown of Relationship or General Disagreements

 Relationships break down.
 Lives change.
 Even with family and friends.
 It is likely that at some point there will be disagreements.
-Read our must do section below which will outline critical things you need to put in place to prevent minor disagreements becoming a major issue.
+Read our must do section below which will outline critical things you need to put in place to prevent minor disagreements from becoming a major issue.

 Sign a Thorough Legal Agreement Before Buying